The vision for this key risk area is to continue to reduce the risk relating to freight derailment, with a focus on:

 - the identification of emerging risks

 During 2019/20, 34% of potentially higher risk train accidents involved freight trains (most of these were low-speed derailments).
 Train axle faults and loading faults were the major precursors to these freight derailments.
 There was a reduction in these train axle faults and loading faults in 2019/2020 (184 events) compared to 2018/2019 (361 events).
-The Cross-Industry Freight Derailment Working Group (XIFDWG) have completed a project which involved completing a bowtie analysis to identify control measures to reduce the number and impact of freight derailments.
-There is evidence that the introduction of these measures has had an impact on the Wheel Impact Load Detection (WILD) trends for container, bulk, and infrastructure traffic.
-The introduction of these control measures may also be contributing to the reduction in the derailment data included within the AHSR.
+The Cross-Industry Freight Derailment Working Group (XIFDWG) had, in 2016, completed a project which involved a bowtie analysis to identify control measures to reduce the number and impact of freight derailments.
+Some of those controls were put in place and, data from later Wheel Impact Load Detection (WILD) reports for container, bulk, and infrastructure traffic, indicate that the number of vehicles with offset loads is on a downward trend.
+The introduction of these control measures may also be contributing to the reduction in the derailment data included within the Annual Health and Safety Report.

 What the rail industry is doing

-In the previous three years, there has been an improvement in collaborative working between the infrastructure manager, freight operating companies and their customers.
+In the years since 2017, there has been improved collaborative working between the infrastructure manager, freight operating companies, and their customers.
 This engagement and collaboration is evidenced in the development of the rail freight project charter and integrated freight safety plan.
-Progress against these documents are regularly reviewed.
+Progress against these documents is regularly reviewed.
 Other activities completed include (but are not limited to):